 - Check out shawls and wraps to wear in the fall.

 - Many of our scarf patterns are fantastic fall projects.

-- Find more free crochet patterns which incorporate a variety of different themes and styles.
+- Find more crochet and knitting patterns which incorporate a variety of different themes and styles.

 Happy fall!
 I hope your autumn season is off to a lovely and creative beginning.